 Next time I will move the easel to the grass so the paint doesn’t need to be scrubbed off the deck and siding.

 This is definitely about the process, but our painting turned out neat too.
 Fine motor skills come into play, using small hand muscles.
 Lots of learning about how syringes and suction work.
 It’s cooperative play, too, since it’s necessary to take turns, share space and the paint colors.
 Soon there was coloring mixing and discovering that paint could be suctioned off the tray.

 Filled and aiming!
 It’s fun to see how far you can squirt the paint.

 It’s fun to do it again and again.

 Be prepared for a colorful mess!
-This is a good activity to do while wearing swimwear and then play in the sprinkler afterwards.
-Our paint did not stain swimwear or skin but be careful to use washable paints and you can thin them down quite a bit with water.
+This is a good activity to do while wearing swimwear and then play in the sprinkler afterward.
+Our paint did not stain swimwear or skin but be careful to use washable paints; you can thin them down quite a bit with water.